 But is this the whole picture?
 Most researchers would agree that children growing up in a monolingual environment have access to the vast majority of morphological and syntactic structures of their language before they enter school age.
-Nonetheless, a five-year old hardly matches an adult or even a twelve-year-old in linguistic proficiency.
-Evidence has been accumulating to the effect that language acquisition is a protracted process, which is not over by age ten or twelve, and that considerable changes in all linguistic domains occur in the language of older children and adolescents (Berman & Verhoeven 2002; Nippold 1998; Ravid & Tolchinsky 2002).
-These in fact render the language of adults as different from that of adolescents as that of adolescents differs from the language of twelve - year-olds.
+Nonetheless, a five-year-old hardly matches an adult or even a twelve year-old in linguistic proficiency.
+Evidence has been accumulating to the effect that language acquisition is a protracted process, which is not over by age ten or twelve, and that considerable changes in all linguistic domains occur in the language of older children and adolescents (Berman & Verhoeven, 2002; Nippold, 1998; Ravid & Tolchinsky, 2002).
+These in fact render the language of adults as different from that of adolescents as that of adolescents differs from the language of 12-year-olds.
 The aim of our chapter is thus to provide a comprehensive overview of linguistic development from infancy through childhood to late adolescence, embedded in various relevant theoretical and methodological contexts.
-We start with an overview of the main issues and controversies in the field.